SWeszler/programming_problems/lists/find_best_value/README.md

-# Leetcode - 1300.
-Sum of Mutated Array Closest to Target
+# Sum of Mutated Array Closest to Target - Leetcode 1300

 Given an integer array arr and a target value target, return the integer value such that when we change all the integers larger than value in the given array to be equal to value, the sum of the array gets as close as possible (in absolute difference) to target.